agraef/koala-launchpad/README.md

 For the Launchpad, you need to connect Pd's *first* MIDI input and output port to *both* the Launchpad's MIDI and DAW outputs and inputs, respectively.
 For the Launch Control XL, connect Pd's *third* MIDI input and output port to the Launch Control's *first* MIDI output and input ports.

 You'll also have to connect Pd's *second* MIDI output port to Koala's MIDI input port.
 The details are somewhat intricate and depend on the way that you run Koala and how it's connected to your host system.
 Please check the [koala-sampler.md](https://github.com/agraef/apcmini/blob/main/koala-sampler.md) file for more elaborate instructions.
-Basically, you need to set up a MIDI port on you host system which connects to Koala via USB, Bluetooth, RTP, or a local MIDI loopback and then connect Pd's second MIDI output to that port.
-On Linux, it is even possible to run the [Linux version of Koala](https://www.elf-audio.com/koala/linux.php) on the host system and hook it up to Pd locally; we sketch out how to do this in the "Koala Sampler on Linux" section below.
+Basically, you need to set up a MIDI port on your host system which connects to Koala via USB, Bluetooth, RTP, or a local MIDI loopback and then connect Pd's second MIDI output to that port.
+On Linux, it is even possible to run the [Linux version of Koala](https://www.elf-audio.com/koala/linux.php) on the host system and hook it up to Pd locally; we sketch out how to do this in the "Tips and Tricks" section below.

+### Koala MIDI mapping

 The Koala MIDI mapping is the same as with the APC mini koala-sampler.pd patch and can be found in the etc/midiMapping.json file.
 You'll need to copy this to the location on your device where Koala keeps its configuration data (on Android this is usually in /Android/data/com.elf.koalasampler/files/settings, on Linux and macOS you can find the configuration data in the Documents/Koala folder).
 This has all the pads, faders, and buttons already set up so that, once you enable MIDI mapping in Koala's settings, the controls will work as described below.
 Again, a complete list of the MIDI mapping can be found in the [koala-sampler.md](https://github.com/agraef/apcmini/blob/main/koala-sampler.md) file.

 ## Launchpad

-Open the koala-launch.pd patch and check the big green toggle to put the Launchpad into DAW mode.
+Open the koala-launch.pd patch and check the big green toggle to put the Launchpad into DAW mode and initialize the Launchpad for use with Koala Sampler.
 When the patch launches, it will be in drum mode.
 The pads are laid out in four 4x4 grids (banks A, B, C, D in Koala) in different colors, as follows:

 > B&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;D
 >